dmerejkowsky/blog/content/post/0073-let-s-build-chuck-norris-part-6-android-cross-compilation.md

 # Conan to the rescue

-Of course, we could have use the native plug-in of Android Studio directly.
+Of course, we could have used the native plug-in of Android Studio directly.

-However, the goal of these blog posts is to show you how things work "under the hood", so no we'll instead use conan, the tool we already met in [part 2]({{< ref "post/0062-let-s-build-chuck-norris-part-2-sqlite-and-conan.md" >}}).
+Instead we will use Conan, the tool we already met in [part 2]({{< ref "post/0062-let-s-build-chuck-norris-part-2-sqlite-and-conan.md" >}}).

+Using Conan is a good way to abstract the above complexity, without loosing any of the control (like depending on an IDE plug-in does).

+Plus, what we learn using Conan we can apply in other contexts such as writing C++ code on iOS.

 ## The standalone toolchain

 If you a look at the contents of the Android NDK, you'll soon realize there are lots of stuff there.